2001 K Street, NW

 A partner in the Litigation Department, Justin Anderson is a former federal prosecutor and experienced trial and appellate lawyer.
-He represents clients in a variety of litigation and regulatory matters, including antitrust, securities, and consumer class actions, white collar matters, internal investigations, regulatory enforcement proceedings, and complex business litigation.
+He represents clients in a variety of litigation and regulatory matters, including antitrust, securities, and consumer class actions, white collar matters, regulatory enforcement proceedings, and complex business litigation.

 Some of Justin’s recent representations include:

 - ExxonMobil in nationwide litigation, investigations, and other proceedings pertaining to climate change.
 These matters include civil actions brought by states, municipalities, and private plaintiffs; federal and state regulatory inquiries; and a federal securities class action.
 Justin tried an enforcement action brought by the New York Attorney General in state court and obtained a complete defense verdict for the company.
 An earlier SEC investigation was closed with a recommendation that no action be taken.

 - Mastercard in three putative class actions filed by ATM users and owners alleging that Mastercard’s non-discrimination rule violates federal and state antitrust laws and state consumer protection laws.
 Justin also represents Mastercard in the so-called “Interchange” multidistrict litigation brought by putative classes of U.S. merchants, as well as in related individual actions brought by nearly 100 of the largest merchants in the U.S., challenging payment card “interchange” fees and certain rules governing merchants’ acceptance of payment cards.
 He has also represented Mastercard in regulatory inquiries, including a recently concluded matter before the FTC, and in multiple consumer class actions arising from disruptions in service for prepaid cards issued by third parties.